sneharawat1404/bpo-webisit/README.md

 ---

 #### **Project Overview**
-This project focuses on developing an AI-powered system for claims processing in the BPO industry.
+This project focuses on developing a prototype to show the need of  AI-powered system for claims processing in the BPO industry.
 The solution aims to streamline workflows by automating routine tasks, prioritizing callbacks and follow-ups, analyzing client sentiment, and providing quick access to relevant information through an updated knowledge base.
 This ensures improved efficiency, enhanced client experience, and increased productivity for agents.

 ---